 How much sugar in the life of a believer is a question to be faced.

-Good morning, and welcome to this the fourth and penultimate day of the influence of carbs on the wellbeing of believers.
+Good morning and welcome to this the fourth and penultimate day on the influence of carbs on the wellbeing of believers.
 It is getting decidedly more difficult now.
 Today’s talk is entitled “how much sugar?”

 My starting point is that there are worldly and heavenly standards regarding food just as in the rest of a Christian’s walk with the Lord.
 The former the Devil uses to cripple our lives; the latter bring life and health.
 Such is the complexity of nutrition that the margins are very blurred.

 Dr George Campbell was a profound thinker, researcher and physician specialist based for much of his professional life at King Edward VIIIth hospital in Durban; a world-renowned doctor.
-Diabetes was his dedicated interest, and in particular the effect of changes of diet on the health of rural Indians and Zulus as they migrated to the cities in KZN.
+Diabetes was his dedicated area of interest and in particular the effect of changes of diet on the health of rural Indians and Zulus as they migrated to the cities in KZN.

 Sucrose of course is not a starch; but all carbs are made up of long chains of sugar molecules.
 They all end up mainly as glucose passing through the liver.